sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 | alloc2 | 20/17    | 14/11      | 10/8        | 4/3         | 0/0         |
 | alloc3 | 20/16    | 15/11      | 12/8        | 8/4         | 0/0         |

 We have also tested the graph coloring implementation by sweeping the number of registers.
-As expected. memory accesses go down as the number of registers increase.
+As expected, memory accesses go down as the number of registers increase.